The Beaotic Team

 Jørgen and Henrik met in Copenhagen, 1994, and immediately became good friends; a central common interest being electronic music and electronic instruments.

-Jørgen started working on the initial versions of Beaotic back in 2004.
-Back then it didn't have a name or a user interface, but kits like the XT-808, Ring my Linn and the XT-606 were conceptually conceived around that time.
+Jørgen started working on the initial versions of Beaotic back in 2007.
+Back then it didn't have a name or a user interface, but kits like the XT-808 and Portamatic were conceptually conceived around that time.

 Since then, much has changed.
 Henrik began participating in 2012, many instruments have been re-recorded, signal paths have been optimized, user interfaces have been made, and now we also have a webshop plus a few resellers of the products.